How to Become a DevOps Engineer From Scratch: Your 6-Step Guide

 Why is Docker important for a DevOps engineer?

 Now, how can you learn Docker?
 There are lots of resources online that can help you get started.
-I recommend checking out the following course from KodeKloud:
+I recommend checking out the following Docker course from KodeKloud:

 This course will walk you through the basics of creating Docker images, running containers, and much more.
 Before you know it, you will be dockerizing your apps like a pro!